 I'll get into more details later, but if you are suffering right now, this is what I would do:

 - Drink Baking Soda Mixed With Water - The first line of defense for me is to drink 1/4 tsp of baking soda (do not exceed two teaspoons of baking soda a day) dissolved in a small amount of water.
 This neutralizes the acid in your urine.
 I started feeling better within 10 minutes.
-I read about it in a book, and it helped me much more than anything any of the doctors I had been going to for months had.
+I read about it in a book, and it helped me much more than any of the doctors I had been going to for months.